Acts 16 Lesson

 This passage tells us that the Holy Spirit prevented Paul from going to those cities.

-Why were they prevented from going to these cities?
+Why was he prevented from going to these cities?

 The Bible does not say.

-- Perhaps the Holy Spirit understood that trouble awaited them if they went?
+- Perhaps the Holy Spirit understood that trouble awaited him if he went.

-- Maybe the Holy Spirit knew that their time would be better spent elsewhere?
+- Maybe the Holy Spirit knew that his time would be better spent elsewhere.

 What we do know, is that God changed Paul’s plans by providing him with a vision of what he was to do.